-Graders will not contact you about missing or incomplete assignments.
-It is your responsibility to check that the correct assignment has been submitted to elearning on time.

-- The late policy below applies ONLY to homework.
-In-class exercises (which are graded on a submitted/non-submitted basis) may NOT be turned in late, and will be assigned a grade of zero if missed. - It may be possible to avoid a late penalty IF YOU CONTACT THE INSTRUCTOR AT LEAST 24 HOURS IN ADVANCE.
-You should email both Dr. Marsiske and your teaching assistant, and explain what issue (e.g., bereavement, illness) necessitates lateness.
+- The instructor will not contact you about missing or incomplete assignments.
+It is your responsibility to check that the correct assignment has been submitted to elearning on time. - It may be possible to avoid a late penalty IF YOU CONTACT THE INSTRUCTOR AT LEAST 24 HOURS IN ADVANCE.
+You should email Dr. Marsiske and explain what issue (e.g., bereavement, illness) necessitates lateness.
 In some cases, documentation may be requested.
 If a lateness allowance is agreed to, this applies to a single assignment only.
 It does not allow you to delay future assignments.
 Note, conference attendance or doctoral qualifying examinations or thesis/dissertation defenses do not constitute valid lateness excuses. - If your assignment is late, you will lose 10% each day.
 Thus, if an assignment is worth 30 points, you will lose 3 points for each late day.
 "Late" begins one minute after the due time (e.g., an assignment due at 8:34 am is considered late at 8:35 am).
 Penalties are as follows:

-1 minute to 24 hours late 10% of maximum deducted from achieved grade 1 day + 1 minute late to 48 hours late 20% of maximum deducted from achieved grade 2 days + 1 minute late to 72 hours late 30% of maximum deducted from achieved grade 3 days + 1 minute late to 96 hours late 40% of maximum deducted from achieved grade 4 days + 1 minute late to 120 hours late 50% of maximum deducted from achieved grade 5 days + 1 minute late to 144 hours late 60% of maximum deducted from achieved grade 6 days + 1 minute late to 168 hours late 70% of maximum deducted from achieved grade 7 days + 1 minute late or longer 100% of maximum deducted from achieved grade
+Item Late category Penalty 1 1 minute to 24 hours late 10% of maximum deducted from achieved grade 2 1 day + 1 minute late to 48 hours late 20% of maximum deducted from achieved grade 3 2 days + 1 minute late to 72 hours late 30% of maximum deducted from achieved grade 4 3 days + 1 minute late to 96 hours late 40% of maximum deducted from achieved grade 5 4 days + 1 minute late to 120 hours late 50% of maximum deducted from achieved grade 6 5 days + 1 minute late to 144 hours late 60% of maximum deducted from achieved grade

+7 6 days + 1 minute late to 168 hours late 70% of maximum deducted from achieved grade 8 7 days + 1 minute late or longer 100% of maximum deducted from achieved grade